University of Lorraine

-The University of Lorraine (Université de Lorraine), often abbreviated in UL, is a grand établissement created on 1 January 2012, by the merger of Henri Poincaré University, Nancy 2 University, Paul Verlaine University – Metz and the National Polytechnic Institute of Lorraine (INPL).
+The University of Lorraine (Université de Lorraine), abbreviated as UL, is a public research university based in Lorraine, Grand Est region, France.
+It was created on 1 January 2012, by the merger of Henri Poincaré University, Nancy 2 University, Paul Verlaine University – Metz and the National Polytechnic Institute of Lorraine (INPL).
 It aimed to unify the main colleges of the Lorraine region.
-The merger process started in 2009 with the creation of a "Pôle de Recherche et d'Enseignement Supérieur".
+The merger process started in 2009 with the creation of a Pôle de recherche et d'enseignement supérieur (PRES) and was completed in 2012.

 The university has 51 campus sites, over the Lorraine region, the main ones are around Nancy and Metz.
 The other sites are in the towns of Epinal, Saint-Dié-des-Vosges, Bar-Le-Duc, Lunéville, Thionville-Yutz, Longwy, Forbach, Saint-Avold, Sarreguemines.

-The University of Lorraine has over 62,000 students (10,000 international students) and 7,000 staff.
+The University of Lorraine has over 62,000 students (10,000 international students, mostly from Luxembourg, Germany, Italy, China, Morocco, Algeria, Tunisia, Senegal, Cameroon and Côte d'Ivoire) and 7,000 staff.

 History

-The original University of Lorraine was founded in 1572 in the nearby city of Pont-à-Mousson by Charles III, duke of Lorraine, and Charles, Cardinal of Lorraine, and was then run by the Jesuits.
-The University was transferred to Nancy in 1768.
-The University of Nancy was closed by the revolutionaries in 1793, and reopened in 1864.
+The original University of Lorraine was founded in 1572, in the nearby city of Pont-à-Mousson by Charles III, duke of Lorraine, and Charles, Cardinal of Lorraine, it was then run by the Jesuits.
+The university was transferred to Nancy in 1768.
+It was closed by the revolutionaries in 1793, and reopened in 1864.

+In 1968, the Faure law created the Henri Poincaré University (Nancy 1), Nancy 2 University and the National Polytechnic Institute of Lorraine.
+The Paul Verlaine University – Metz was created in 1971.
+In 2012, the 3 universities of Nancy and that of Metz were merged to create the current University of Lorraine.

-University of Lorraine is the merger of:
+So, the University of Lorraine was formed by the merger of: